HatchApps/xavier-help/checks.md

 You can also filter by current period or late claims.

 If connected to HMRC, we are able to use actuals, which makes this estimation much more reliable.

+### Box 1 to Box 6 Comparison (UK Only)

+This check examines your transactions to provide a Box 1 to Box 6 percentage for the current VAT Return.
+Opening the card for further detail reveals previous periods and their respective Box 1 and Box 6 figures, with their percentage differences.

+If the percentage is not as expected, check the [Tax Review by Code](#tax-review-by-code) check for more insights on what other tax rates may have been used in the period.

 ### HMRC Status (UK Only)